Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 The First Object as an Example of Consistent Solution

-A Model of Organization Coherent with the Perennial Philosophy
+A Model of Organization Coherent with Perennial Philosophy

 The New Model in Comparison with the Prevailing Ones